EbolaEmperor/Introduction-to-OT/talk.md

 ### Page 10

 Now let's see some computation methods of OT.
-We will show firstly how to solve OT with $L^p$ distance in one dimensional case.
-And then we will introduce Sinkhorn's algorithm to show how to solve OT with an arbitary cost function in discrete case.
+We will focus on the one dimensional space, namely the real number space.
+And we will show firstly how to solve OT with $L^p$ distance in some specific cases.
+Then we will introduce Sinkhorn's algorithm to show how to solve OT with an arbitary cost function in discrete case.

 ### Page 11